clementravet/BIMAnalyst_g_33/Assignment_4_Teach.md

 # ASSIGNMENT 4
 Group 33 - Clément, Eiður & Emma

-## INTRODUCTION
+## INTRODUCTION - Focus area and BIM use
+With our focus area of "Materials", we have developed a tool, which can be used to ease the DGNB-certification process and determine a criteria of the DGNB lite certification.
+The DGNB criteria which the tool can be used to determine is: TEC4.4 Quality of the building envelope
-The tool is used to determine a criteria of the DGNB lite certification.
-Our tool is finding the U-value in the external walls of the building which is coded in the IFC model.
-After that it compares these values and checks if they are the same and if or if not they are by DGNB certification standards.
+The tools main purpose is to find the U-value in the external walls of the building, which is coded in the IFC model, and then compare these with the calculated U-values by the MEP engineers.
+The tool will then calculate whether the correct DGNB-points have been given to the criteria.

-The tool has 2 different goals: it can compare if the results from the BIM model and the report are the same or not, and then determine the DGNB criteria we have chosen.
+Summarized, the tool has 2 different uses: it can compare if the results from the BIM model and the report are the same or not, and then determine which DGNB criteria points is given.

-Firstly, the turorial will explain how to get started with the tool and in a second time, it will go through the code.
+Firstly, the turorial will explain how to get started with the tool and secondly, it will go through the code.

 ## ROLE IDENTIFICATION
+Our tool can be used for different purposes with some modification.
+It is possible for the tool to be used by the role of "Modeller Level 1 and Level 2", as it can be used to check whether the model is modelled correct or that the mapping of the modelled properties is done correctly - here with the U-values as a reference, which can be usefull to check if the layers or materials of walls, slabs, roof etc. is correct.
+BUt the tool is mostæy relevant for the role of "Analyst Level 2" since its primary use to analyse the properties of a standard IFC file and extract the essential properties with Pyhton script.

 ## HOW TO GET STARTED